ajjmai/lawsampo-web-app/README.md

 Based on [Sampo-UI &ndash;  A framework for building semantic portal user interfaces](https://github.com/SemanticComputing/sampo-ui)

-master branch visible at https://test.lakisampo.fi (password protected)
+master branch visible at https://lakisampo.fi

 The Sampo-UI framework is being developed by the [Semantic Computing Research Group (SeCo)](https://seco.cs.aalto.fi) at the Aalto University, Finland.
 See the [research page](https://seco.cs.aalto.fi/tools/sampo-ui) for